syedeqbal/IoT-enabled-prosumer-markets/README.md

 present simulation results to check the efficacy of the algorithms.

 ## Citation
-Syed Eqbal Alam, Robert Shorten, Fabian Wirth, Jia Yuan Yu (2020).
-Distributed Algorithms for Internet-of-Things-Enabled Prosumer Markets: A Control Theoretic Perspective.
-Analytics for the Sharing Economy: Mathematics, Engineering and Business Perspectives.
-Springer, Cham. https://doi.org/10.1007/978-3-030-35032-1_9.
+Syed Eqbal Alam, Robert Shorten, Fabian Wirth, Jia Yuan Yu, [Distributed Algorithms for Internet-of-Things-Enabled Prosumer Markets: A Control Theoretic Perspective](https://doi.org/10.1007/978-3-030-35032-1_9), Analytics for the Sharing Economy: Mathematics, Engineering and Business Perspectives, Springer, 2020.